flit/cpptemplate/README.rst

 Note that the keywords "not", "and", and "or" are also supported in place of the C-style operators.
 Thus, ``not (x and y)`` is completely equivalent to ``!(x && y)``.

+In all cases where an expression produces a Boolean result, an empty string is considered to be false while a non-empty string is true.
+Similarly, an integer value of 0 is false and a non-zero integer is true.

 The Boolean OR operator (``||`` or ``or``) does not produces a Boolean result.
 Instead, it returns the value of its non-empty, or true, operand.
 If both operands are non-empty, then it returns the left operand's value.
 Thus, ``false or 'lizard'`` returns ``'lizard'``.